Kano (British musician): Acting career

-Awards and achievements

-He was voted Best Newcomer award in 2004 at the Urban Music Awards and then in 2005, Kano was nominated for 4 MOBO (Music of Black Origin) Awards, winning the award for Best Newcomer.
+Robinson plays the lead role in The Kitchen, a dystopian action drama for Netflix directed by Kibwe Tavares and Daniel Kaluuya, which premiered at the 67th London Film Festival on 15 October 2023.

+Awards, nominations and recognition

+Robinson has won various awards including MOBO Awards for Best Newcomer in 2005, Best Album in 2016, and Best Performance in a TV Show/Film in 2022.
 He also won an award at the first Channel U "Best of British" Awards.
-On New Year's Eve 2005, Kano was announced as one of "London's Heroes of 2005" by Mayor of London Ken Livingstone.
-He was also nominated for a BRIT Award for Best Urban Act in January 2006.
-In 2016 Kano's album Made in the Manor was nominated for the Mercury Music Award.
-Made in the Manor also won 'Best Album' in the 2016 MOBO awards.
-He was nominated for a second Mercury Music Award for his 6th Studio album Hoodies All Summer.
+On New Year's Eve 2005, he was announced as one of "London's Heroes of 2005" by Mayor of London Ken Livingstone.

-In 2022, for his performance in the fourth series of Top Boy, Kano won a MOBO Award for Best Performance in a TV Show/Film.

 Personal life

-Kano is a supporter of Liverpool F.C.
+Robinson is a supporter of Liverpool F.C.
+His first child was born in 2023.

 Political views

-In November 2019, along with 34 other musicians, Kano signed a letter endorsing the Labour Party leader Jeremy Corbyn in the 2019 UK general election with a call to end austerity.
+In November 2019, along with 34 other musicians, Robinson signed a letter endorsing the Labour Party leader Jeremy Corbyn in the 2019 UK general election with a call to end austerity.
 In December 2019, along with 42 other leading cultural figures, he signed a letter endorsing the Labour Party under Corbyn's leadership in the 2019 general election.
 The letter stated that "Labour's election manifesto under Jeremy Corbyn's leadership offers a transformative plan that prioritises the needs of people and the planet over private profit and the vested interests of a few."